lukaus/PokeDox/README.md

     -   Implement sorting/viewing by evolution family
     -   Make pokemon's icon appear in the proper panel when selected
     -   No bugs!
 (Only hidden features)

+To-do:

+    -   Compile for older versions of Java
+    -   Enable column resizing for fullscreen/larger window use